LeoVS09/orange-database/database/README.md

 your posts).
 This means the user tables might be significantly more complex than your application requires; feel free to simplify them when you build your own schema.

+### Example
+If you new in PostgreSQL, you can start from `forum_example.sql`.
+Example have base samples of forum tables

 ### Conventions